IAreKyleW00t/verified-bot-commit/README.md

 | `workspace`       | String  | Directory containing checked out files               | `${{ github.workspace }}` |
 | `token`           | String  | GitHub Token for REST API access [3]                 | `${{ github.token }}`     |

 > 1. Files within your `.gitignore` will not be included.
+You can also negate
+>    any files by prefixing it with `!`
 > 2. You must include either `message` or `message-file` (which takes priority).
 > 3. This Action is intended to work with the default `GITHUB_TOKEN`.
 See the
 >    [notice](#verified-bot-commit-action) and [limitations](#limitations)